-During 2016, capitalized borrowing costs aggregating to 0.6 (2015 - 0.6) were included as additions to assets under construction.
-The average interest capitalization rate relating to the borrowing cost was 1.78% (2015 - 2.24%).
+During 2017, capitalized borrowing costs aggregating to \$1.0 (2016 - \$0.6) were included as additions to assets under construction.
+The average interest capitalization rate relating to the borrowing cost was 1.75% (2016 - 1.78%).

-Assets under construction mainly include work in progress on major highway construction and systems development projects, and certain assets relating to highway improvements, tolling and roadside equipment and buildings.
+Assets under construction mainly include work in progress on major highway construction or improvement projects, back office systems development projects, tolling and roadside equipment and buildings.